Religions in Iran

 Zoroastrians and Christians were not under much governmental pressure, but Jews were not treated likewise.
 They could have been forced easily to pay more and more taxes.

 The Shiite branch of Islam has been divided into many sub-branches itself, but today, Twelvers are the majority of Iranian Muslims.
 The other branches are diminishingly decreased in number.

-As one can simply conclude, religion has always played a key role in Iran’s history, both in people’s attitudes and in the ruling system of governments in various periods of time.
+As one can simply conclude, religions in Iran have always played key roles in our history, both in people’s attitudes and in the ruling system of governments in various periods of time.
 Almost every aspect of Iranians’ lives was under the direct or indirect impact of their religion.
 This is a concrete fact easily observed in every aspect of Iranians’ lives.